Please note that Teacup has now sadly closed during the pandemic.

 Teacup on Thomas St has Mr Scruff the Manchester DJ as an owner and the queues of people (last time I went, stretching outside the door and out into the rain) are here for the imaginative range of cakes, resplendent with icing in delicious colours.
 At Big Chill Festival one year, Mr Scruff’s cafe by the lake was a major source of sustenance – the fluffiest cappuccinos (yes, I know that may offend some coffee fanatics) partnered with beautiful moist slabs of carrot cake.
 My waitress told me how Mr Scruff continues to feed music lovers by taking brownies to his DJ nights.

 The pistachio cake, with its creamy filling studded with pistachio chunks, and the aforementioned brownies are delicious; the carrot and coconut cake was yummy but a bit dry.
 I can’t vouch for the taste of the multicoloured Battenburg but it gets top marks for looks.

 Sandwiches are just as imaginative – try the confit of belly pork with spiced fig chutney.
 Although prices aren’t cheap – cake costs around £4.50 a slice, the portions are nice and big.

 Teacup on Thomas Street, 53-55 Thomas St, Manchester

 There’s a definite sense of Takk making its mark as a sort of community cafe, somewhere for locals who want to network.
-I loved the environment of this place and will definitely be back.
+I loved the feel of this place and will definitely be back.

 Takk Cafe, Tariff Street, Manchester